sethvincent/development-environments-for-beginners/manuscript/whatisdevenv.md

 ### Wait, what is this development environment thing?

-Think of it like your workshop.
+Think of it like a workshop.

 Except your workshop is pretty much all inside your computer.